CityOfZion/standards/nodes.md

 chown canesin:canesin /home/canesin -R
 ```

-setup a password for managers (this will be sudo passwords)
+Setup a password for managers (this will be sudo passwords):

 ```shell
 passwd canesin